rnestler/rnestler.github.io-source/content/articles/2017/2017-05-08_visiting_plan_zero.rst

     Storage room

-After I spent some time looking at the space, taking pictures and talking to the members, we ordered the classic hackers dinner (pizza).
-While spending the night in the hackerspace was nice, It didn't have a shower, so I booked a hostel nearby.
+After I spent some time taking a closer look at the space, taking pictures and talking to the members, we ordered the classic hackers dinner (pizza).
+Although spending the night at the hackerspace was nice, it didn't have a shower, so I booked a hostel nearby.
 Despite their website saying one can check in until 23:00, when we arrived there, nobody was present.
 Luckily Claudiu and Andrei helped me contacting the owner of the hostel so he could let me in.

 When everything related to the hostel was resolved, they showed me some of the cooler bars in Timișoara, where we had some beer, live music and a fun time